funakoshiapi/Flutter/README.md

 # MyChef

 Uses edamam API to allow user to find recipes by ingredient name.
-Once found a receipe, the user is connected to the site desplaying the recipe.
+Once found a receipe, the user gets connected to the site displaying the recipe.

 ![](view.gif)